 Rabbits may have their own language, but rabbit breeders and others associated with rabbitry also use many terms and words to describe their passion.

-This list is the best on the web for rabbit terminology - at least I think it is!
+- at least I think it is!

 Rabbit behaviour can be generalized but there are a great many factors to consider when assessing a rabbit's behaviour.
 There are age factors, personality traits, habits and trauma related behaviour from past experiences to consider as well.